ed3899/vagrant-base-ubuntu-jammy/README.md

   ```
   and try sshing again.

-- If you want to reboot the machine a provision again, run:
+- If you want to reboot the machine and provision again, run:
   ```
   vagrant reload --provision
   ```